Rory Holden: Port Vale

 In June 2022, he began training with League One side Port Vale, who were managed by Darrell Clarke, Holden's former boss at Walsall.
 The club reportedly offered to pay his medical costs as he continued his recovery from long-term absence.
 Holden signed for Port Vale on 29 July 2022.
 He made his debut for the club the following day, though dropped out of the team in mid-August and missed some weeks of the season due to a "minor setback" of an injury.
 He recovered and contributed with an assist during a 2–1 win over Barnsley in the EFL Trophy Round of 32 on 23 November.
 David Flitcroft, the club's director of football, confirmed that the player's contract would not be renewed beyond June 2023.

 The New Saints

 In June 2023, it was announced that he would sign for Cymru Premier club The New Saints on 1 July 2023, with the manager Craig Harrison emphasising the player's EFL experience and talent.
 He played 22 league games as TNS were crowned unbeaten league champions in the 2023–24 campaign.
 He also played in three cup finals as TNS won the 2023–24 Welsh League Cup with a victory over Swansea City U21 and were beaten in the Welsh Cup final by Connah's Quay Nomads.
 TNS also played in the final of the Scottish Challenge Cup, where they were beaten by Airdrieonians.

 The New Saints completed a treble in the 2024–25 campaign, winning the Cymru Premier, Welsh Cup and Welsh League Cup.
 Holden scored in the Welsh Cup final win over Connah's Quay Nomads.
+On 7 February 2026, he scored a hat-trick in a 6–0 win over Penybont.
+The New Saints again won the Cymru Premier, whilst finishing as runners-up of the League Cup following defeat to Barry Town United.